 Studio History

-The studio has obtained expertise over more than a decade in a wide range of diverse software problem domains.
+CT has obtained expertise over more than a decade in a wide range of diverse software problem domains.
 These have included aerospace, artificial intelligence, gaming, bio–technology, digital audio, cryptography, distributed systems, simulation, and space science to name a few.

 Engineering services have been provided in Canada, the United States, and abroad in China.
 Customers have included a multitude of small firms all the way to Digital Theatre Systems, Mozilla, Google, Wells Fargo and others.

-The company’s name is borrowed from philosopher Daniel Dennett’s contribution to the field of philosophy of mind.
+CT’s name is borrowed from philosopher Daniel Dennett’s contribution to the field of philosophy of mind.
 It serves as a reminder that the outstanding and most interesting problems of artificial intelligence remain interdisciplinary in nature and are not limited to computing science.